-As super is a long-term savings plan for your retirement there are rules as to when you can access it.
+Super is a long-term savings plan for your retirement and there are rules as to when you can access it.

 When it comes to retirement you can access your super:

-When you are fully retired aged 60 or above you have two options when accessing your super:
+When you are fully retired aged 60 or above you have three options when accessing your super:

 Under certain circumstances you may have early access to super before you retire.